dgilleland/2019-Jan-In-Class/oop-review.md

         public WeightedMark(string name, int weight)
         {
             if (weight <= 0 || weight > 100)
-                throw new Exception("Invalid weight: must be betwee zero and 100");
+                throw new Exception("Invalid weight: must be between zero and 100");
             if (string.IsNullOrEmpty(name) || string.IsNullOrEmpty(name.Trim()))
                 throw new Exception("Name cannot be empty for weighted item");
             Weight = weight;